Aymen568/Image-website-engine/README.md

 1. Similarity Search: It retrieves the most similar images to a provided reference image.</br>
 1. Database search: It conducts searches based on image tags, enabling users to find images that match specific descriptors.</br>

-TH project is deployed using Docker and DockerCompose.
+The project is deployed using Docker and DockerCompose.